Close

 Set and execute savings goals.
 Don’t let that extra cash burn a hole in your pocket.
 Put it toward something that will make a difference.
 Pay off your car.
 Save for retirement.
 Sock it away for the kids’ college savings.
 Or save for a post-deployment vacation.
 Your savings roadmap:

 • Enroll in the military’s Savings Deposit Program.
 Those serving in combat zones can build up savings quickly.
-You get 10 percent annual interest on deposits!
+You get 10% annual interest on deposits!

 • Make saving automatic.
 Set up an allotment or automatic transfer into a savings account from your pay via myPay.
-It’s an easy way to save and track your Leave and Earning Statements.
+It’s an easy way to save and track your LESs.

 • Contribute to your Thrift Savings Plan.
 Make sure you put something toward retirement.
 You’ll thank yourself down the road.